mcc-us/ea/_posts/2024-10-13-part1-study-questions.md

 Correct Answer Explanation for A:

 Orville may request injured spouse relief to recover his portion of the refund.
-If a taxpayer files a joint return and all or part of their share of the refund is applied against the other spouse’s past-due federal tax, state income tax, child or spousal support, or federal nontax debt, such as a student loan, the "injured" spouse may be entitled to relief by filing Form 8379, Injured Spouse Allocation.
+If a taxpayer files a joint return and all or part of their share of the refund is applied against the other spouse’s past-due federal tax, state income tax, child or spousal support, or federal non-tax debt, such as a student loan, the "injured" spouse may be entitled to relief by filing Form 8379, Injured Spouse Allocation.

 <hr class="red">